FleekHQ/space-help-docs/docs/getting-started/sharing-files.md

 !!! info

     Currently you can share files using email to specify the users and non-user you want to share your file with.
-Soon, we will add support for identifying the people you want to share with
+Soon, we will add support for identifying the people you want to share with using any of the sign-in and sign up methods available on Space (Twitter, Wallet addresses, etc.)

 File sharing has two main categories: **private file sharing, and public file sharing.**